Ananda Thandavam: Cast

-Production notes
+Production

 A. R. Gandhi Krishna, a former assistant to Shankar in Sivaji made his directorial debut with the film Chellamae.
 Sujatha wrote the dialogue for the screenplay before his death.
 Filming began on location in Ooty, then moved to Tenkasi, Kuttralam, Ambasamudram, Papanasam and Malaysia.
 G. V. Prakash scored the music for the movie, while award-winning lyricist Vairamuthu penned the lyrics.
 Vairamuthu said that one of his best recent works was the song he wrote for this film.
 Vairamuthu said, "On reading the lines, Gandhi Krishna was floored totally and was in fail of words".
 Ananda Thandavam was produced by Aascar Films' Suresh Shanmugam.
 Shankar, who worked as associate to the late cinematographer Jeeva, was "cranking the camera".

 The satellite rights of the film were sold to Kalaignar TV.

 Soundtrack

 The songs were composed by G. V. Prakash Kumar in which 'Kana Kangiren' song become Massive response from audience and one of the top listening songs of the year.
 All lyrics written by Vairamuthu.